digitalfondue/lavagna/src/main/stampo/doc/04-user-manual/04-06-search.en.peb.md

 ### Filters

 In both the global/project and board filter the following filters can be defined.
+For most filters, only a single value can be specified.
+The filters that receive dates as a parameter can receive two dates for defining a time interval.

 #### label